 Commack is a medium-sized town located in the state of New York.
 With a population of 36,536 people and eight constituent neighborhoods, Commack is the 29th largest community in New York.

 Commack home prices are not only among the most expensive in New York, but Commack real estate also consistently ranks among the most expensive in America.

-Commack is a decidedly white-collar town, with fully 88.47% of the workforce employed in white-collar jobs, well above the national average.
+Commack is a decidedly white-collar town, with fully 88.95% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Commack is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Commack who work in management occupations (13.37%), office and administrative support (13.17%), and teaching (11.70%).
+There are especially a lot of people living in Commack who work in office and administrative support (12.40%), management occupations (12.38%), and sales jobs (11.85%).

+Commack is a somewhat ethnically-diverse town.
 The people who call Commack home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Commack residents report their race to be White, followed by Asian.
-Important ancestries of people in Commack include Irish, German, Polish, and Russian.
+Important ancestries of people in Commack include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Commack is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Langs. of India.